-The Rehabilitation Act (Rehab Act), established in 1973, prohibits discrimination on the basis of disability in programs conducted by Federal agencies, in programs receiving Federal financial assistance, in Federal employment, and in the employment practices of Federal contractors.
-The standards for determining employment discrimination under the Rehabilitation Act are the same as those used in title I of the Americans with Disabilities Act.
-The Rehab Act consists of Section 501, 503, 504 and 508.
+The Rehab Act prohibits discrimination on the basis of disability in TSA's security screening and customer service programs and activities.

-The following information is provided to assist travelers who may use the Standard Screening lanes or the TSA Precheck (TSA Preè) lanes.
-For additional security screening information, please visit the Special Procedures page on TSA.gov.
+Standard Screening TSA Precheck (TSA Preè) Travelers with TSA Precheck on their boarding passes: Travelers without TSA Precheck on their boarding passes: Proceed to the standard screening line; Proceed to the TSA Precheck line: Present your boarding pass and government-issued ID to the TSA travel document Present your boarding pass and government-issued ID to the TSA travel document checker who will: checker who will: Scan your boarding pass barcode; Scan your boarding pass barcode; Verify your identification; Verify your identification; Validate your travel document and TSA Precheck eligibility.
+Validate your travel document.
+At the beginning of screening: At the beginning of screening: Travelers may use the TSA Disability Notification Card to communicate discreetly with Travelers may use the TSA Disability Notification Card to communicate discreetly TSA officers.
+However, showing this card, or other medical documentation, will not with TSA officers.
+However, showing this card, or other medical documentation, exempt a traveler from screening. will not exempt a traveler from screening.
+Inform the TSA officer if you: Inform the TSA officer if you: have a preferred mode of communication: have a preferred mode of communication; need assistance throughout screening; need assistance throughout screening; have medically-necessary liquids or fluids that need to be screened.
+These should have medically-necessary liquids or fluids that need to be screened.
+These be separated from other carry-on items; should be separated from other carry-on items; have any pain or medical complications that could happen if touched; have any pain or medical complications that could happen if touched; have difficulty walking or standing alone and need assistance.
+If you have a cane or have difficulty walking or standing alone and need assistance.
+If you have a mobility aid you may request to sit while the mobility aid is being screened; cane or other mobility aid you may request to sit while the mobility aid is have difficulty raising your arms; being screened; would like to move to the front of the screening line; have difficulty raising your arms; would like to move to the front of the screening line; would like private screening if a pat-down is required. would like private screening if a pat-down is required.
+During the screening process: Generally, TSA Preè (TSA Precheck) lines are shorter and have less wait times.
+During the screening process: Find out when TSA Precheck lanes are available at your airport at TSA Precheck Passengers may experience longer lines depending on the date and time of travel.
+Checkpoint Schedule.
+If eligible, travelers may be screened using advanced imaging technology, or a If eligible, travelers may be screened using advanced imaging technology, or a walkwalk-through metal detector, or they may be screened using a pat-down. through metal detector, or they may be screened using a pat-down.

-STANDARD SCREENING
+TSA Precheck (TSA Preè)

-Travelers without TSA Precheck on their boarding passes should:
+Standard Screening

-- Proceed to the standard screening line; - Present your boarding pass and government-issued ID to the TSA travel document checker; - The TSA travel document checker will scan your boarding pass barcode.
+Not required to remove:

-At the beginning of screening:
+- Shoes

-• Travelers may use the TSA Disability Notification Card to communicate discreetly with TSA officers.
-However, showing this card, or other medical documentation, will not exempt a traveler from screening.
+- Headwear

-Inform the TSA officer if you:
+- Light outer garments such as suit jackets, cardigans, and thin hooded sweatshirts

-- have a preferred mode of communication; - need assistance throughout screening; - have medically-necessary liquids or fluids that need to be screened.
-These should be separated from other carry-on items; - have any pain or medical complications that could happen if touched; - have difficulty walking or standing alone and need assistance; - have difficulty raising your arms; - would like to move to the front of the screening line; - would like private screening if a pat-down is provided.
+- 3-1-1 compliant bag

-During the screening process:
+- Laptop and large electronics from carry-on

-- Generally, passengers experience longer lines depending on the date and time of travel. - If eligible, travelers may be screened using advanced imaging technology, or a walk-through metal detector, or they may be screened using a pat-down.
+- CPAP/BPAP